Need Support? Call 1300 775 870

 What are my options if I own my home?

-If you own your home, it will be considered an asset if it is valued at more than $206,039.20
+If you own your home, it will be considered an asset if its value exceeds $214,884 (first asset threshold from 20 March 2026).

 Owning this asset can then impact the fees and charges you may pay for permanent residential aged care.